ChakshuGautam/ZKP-first-principles/proofs/name/readme.md

 where $q$ is a large prime (we'll choose its value later).
 Here, $x$ is now a number that "represents" your name—but by itself it doesn't reveal that your name is $"Chakshu"$.

-Let's assume a simple hash that maps each letter A-Z (case-insensitive) to a number 1-26, then accumulates these values in a polynomial with base 27. in math:
+Let's assume a simple hash that maps each letter A-Z (case-insensitive) to a number 1-26, then accumulates these values in a polynomial with base 27.
+Or in symbolic match

 $$H(s) = \sum_{i=0}^{n} a_i \cdot 27^i$$

 where $a_i$ is the $i$-th letter of the string $s$ and $n$ is the length of the string.
 Don't read too much into this, it's just an over simplification.
 We will get into why this is a bad hash function later.

 For example, "CHAKSHU" is processed as: